 TAIPEI (Taiwan News) -- A Canadian man traveling in Taiwan has been arrested for allegedly sexually harassing two Taiwanese women, reported Apple Daily.

-The man, who has been identified as Bouazza Mounib, 27, at noon on April 12 approached a female reporter walking alone at the Zhongxiao Xinsheng Taipei MRT Station.
-Mounib suddenly reached out his hand to touch the reporter's shoulder and her hair and started to talk to her.
+The 27-year man, at noon on April 12 approached a female reporter walking alone at the Zhongxiao Xinsheng Taipei MRT Station.
+He suddenly reached out his hand to touch the reporter's shoulder and her hair and started to talk to her.

 The woman was frightened by his sudden movement and shouted in English "Don't Touch me," as she immediately turned around and got ready to leave.
-Apparently angered by her rejection, Mounib allegedly kicked her calf according to Apple Daily, or buttocks according to Liberty Times, before running away from the scene.
+Apparently angered by her rejection, the suspect allegedly kicked her buttocks according to Liberty Times, before running away from the scene.
 The frightened female reporter immediately called the police.

-According to police, Mounib then started following a female college student who was walking on Xinsheng North Road.
+According to police, the suspect then started following a female college student who was walking on Xinsheng North Road.
 Once she turned the corner onto Bade Road he lunged forward and touched her breasts, after which the startled student ran away and immediately alerted authorities.

-However, because the reporter pressed charges for sexual assault and bodily harm, the student also pressed charges for sexual assault, and he could potentially leave the country soon, police went to the room he was renting and took him into custody.
+However, because the reporter pressed charges for sexual assault and bodily harm, the student also pressed charges for sexual assault, and the suspect could potentially leave the country soon, police went to the room he was renting and took him into custody.